 Why should you choose the Upper Mustang Trek?

-An Upper Mustang Trek is for the culturally curious traveler who wants to go back in time instead of climbing a high mountain.
+An Upper Mustang Trek is for the culturally curious traveller who wants to go back in time instead of climbing a high mountain.
 It allows you to experience a living museum of Tibetan culture that hasn't changed since it was hard to get to and cut off from the rest of the world.
 The walk goes to altitudes that aren't very high (max ~3,800m) and has beautiful desert canyon scenery.
 It also goes deep into old Buddhist history, including the enigmatic sky caves of Chhoser.
 Our authorized packages take care of all the important details for getting special permits, give experienced guides who know the local customs, and make sure you have a respectful, immersive experience in this delicate and amazing area.

 The Best Time to Trek in Upper Mustang